leostera/minttea/README.md

 ```

 Mint Tea programs are composed of a **model** that describes the application
-state, and tree simple functions:
+state, and three simple functions:

 * `init`, a function that returns the initial commands for the application to
   run
 * `update` a function that handles incoming events and updates the model
   accordingly
-* `view`, a function that renders the UI based no the data in the model
+* `view`, a function that renders the UI based on the data in the model

 ### The Model